M-Krilano/facebook-auth/README.md

 1) Using Redux and AsyncStorage
+- Initialize expo project w/ tabs
+- Create an "AuthLoading" and "Auth" screen and place those in your switchnavigator, configure the initial route as "AuthLoading"
 - npm install --save redux react-redux redux-thunk lodash

 #### In progress